CxELabs/M365HOL/instructions.md

 4. [] Sign out of the Azure Portal, close you browser and open the Exchange Web App ```https://outlook.office.com```.

-   > [!NOTE] This is done to force the use of conditional access.
+   >:memo: This is done to force the use of conditional access.
 Once a session has been redirected to Cloud App Security, you will be able to add the application for App Control.

 5. [] Go back to Cloud App Security  portal ```https://portal.cloudappsecurity.com``` and then click on the **gear icon** and  click on **Conditional Access App Control.**

 6. [] Sign out of the Cloud App Security Portal, close you browser and open the Exchange Web App ```https://outlook.office.com```.

-   > [!NOTE] This is done to force the use of conditional access.
+   >:memo: This is done to force the use of conditional access.
 Once a session has been redirected to Cloud App Security, you will be able to add the application for App Control.

 7. [] Go back to Cloud App Security ```https://portal.cloudappsecurity.com```, click on the **gear icon** and click on **Conditional Access App Control.**